Mexico City with Kids: A Family Guide to the Greatest Megacity

 Sit-Down Restaurants

-Most restaurants in family neighborhoods like Condesa, Roma Norte, and Coyoacan are genuinely welcoming to children.
+Most restaurants in family neighborhoods like Condesa, Roma Norte, and Coyoacán are genuinely welcoming to children.
 High chairs are common, and servers often bring small snacks for kids without being asked.
-For a special meal, Polanco has upscale options, but honestly, some of the best food in CDMX comes from the most unassuming taco stands and market stalls.
+For a special meal, Polanco has upscale options.
+But honestly, some of the best food in CDMX comes from the most unassuming taco stands and market stalls.

 Getting Around CDMX with Kids